nationalarchives/ds-caselaw-data-enrichment-service/docs/caselaw/case-law-annotator.md

 ## XML and attributes

 The primary purpose of the Case Law Annotator is to apply LegalDocML markup to references to case law present in the judgment.
-This serves many downstream use-cases, such as being generating lists of citing and cited cases for a given judgment or generating a citation graph.
+This serves many downstream use-cases, such as generating lists of citing and cited cases for a given judgment or generating a citation graph.

 The following snippet provides an example of enriched references to case law (a neutral citation and a reference to a case reported in The Weekly Law Reports):